Originate/guide/scala/README.md

     val bad = config.get("key") // What does it return?
     val better: Option[String] = config.get("key")
     ```

-0. Public methods must always have explicit return types.

-    While it is not required to annotate non-public members, remember that explicitly declaring the return type allows the compiler to verify correctness.

 0. Opening curly braces (`{`) must be on the same line as the declaration.